Annakili

 Annakili is a 1976 Indian Tamil-language romantic drama film, directed by Devaraj–Mohan and written by Panchu Arunachalam from a story by R. Selvaraj.
 The film stars Sivakumar and Sujatha with S. V. Subbaiah, Srikanth, Thengai Srinivasan and Fatafat Jayalaxmi in supporting roles.
 It was produced by S. P. Thamizharasi under the production banner SPT Films.
 The film's soundtrack was composed by Ilaiyaraaja, who made his debut in film.
 A. Somasundaram and Kandasamy handled cinematography and editing respectively.

-When Ilaiyaraaja met Panchu Arunachalam, the latter asked if the former had composed any songs; Ilaiyaraaja casually sang a bunch of songs, one of which was "Annakkili Unnai Theduthe".
-An impressed Panchu Arunachalam decided to write a film story to accommodate these songs, which became Annakili.
-The film was released on 14 May 1976 and became a commercial success.
-It was screened at the Indian Panorama section of the International Film Festival of India in 1978.
+A black-and-white film, Annakil was released on 14 May 1976, and became a commercial success.
+It attained cult status in Tamil cinema.
+The film won the Filmfare Award for Best Film – Tamil, and was screened at the Indian Panorama section of the International Film Festival of India in 1978.
 It was remade in Telugu as Rama Chilaka (1978).

 Plot

-The movie revolves around Annakili, who falls in love with teacher Thyagarajan.
-Due to circumstances, Thyagarajan marries another girl.
-Azhagappan, a womaniser creates a misunderstanding about Annakili among the villagers; the rest of the film shows how Annakili proves her innocence.
+In Thengumarada, a village in the region of Sathyamangalam, a young woman named Annakili falls in love with Thyagarajan, the newly arrived local teacher.
+But as he has to support his mother and sister financially, Thyagarajan marries another girl, Annakili's friend Sumathi, daughter of a wealthy landowner.
+Azhagappan, a womaniser, director of the local cinema theatre, then wants to marry Annakili but she refuses.
+In retaliation and in order to blackmail Annakili into marrying him, he later kidnaps Thyagarajan's young son and spreads rumours about Annakili among the villagers.
+Annakili manages to save the child from the cinema building that has caught fire during her struggle with Azhagappan.
+She escapes with the child, and dies in Thyagarajan's arms.